The-Bitcoin-Company/api-docs/README.md

-# The Bitcoin Company API Documentation
+# The Bitcoin Company Integration Wiki

 Welcome to The Bitcoin Company's integration documentation!